quantcdn/docs/docs/integrations/drupal/search.md

 1. There are 3 facet styles: checkbox, select, and menu
 1. The `Content type` and `Language` facets have no additional configuration
-1. The `Taxonomy` facet requires you choose a `Vocabulary`
+1. The `Taxonomy` facet requires you to select a `Vocabulary`
 1. The `Facet heading` is optional, but good for UX and accessibility
-1. For mutilingual sites, the `Facet language` can be chosen
+1. For multilingual sites, the `Facet language` can be chosen
 1. To remove any facet, click the `Remove facet` button
 1. To add a facet, fill in the bottom facet details and click the `Add facet` button
-1. Facets can be reordered using drag-and-drop or changing the `Facet weight`
+1. Facets can be reordered using drag-and-drop or by changing the `Facet weight`
 1. After changing any facet information, click the `Save` button

 ## Search Index